Conversion Rate (%) = (# of conversions / # of clicks) x 100

 - Returning Customers: Buyers that have made at least 1 previous purchase.

-- Average Revenue per Buyer: Total revenue for a period divided by total number of buyers.
+- Average Revenue per Buyer: Total revenue for a period divided by the total number of buyers.

 - Total Revenue: The amount of revenue generated during a period from all customer types.